6.4 Pain and Mobility Medications Overview

 Analgesics used to treat pain are categorized as non-opioid, opioid, and adjuvant medications.

-- Opioid medications include natural, semi-synthetic, and synthetic drugs both prescription and illegal drugs.
+• Opioid medications include natural, semi-synthetic, and synthetic drugs both prescription and non-prescription illicit drugs.

 Each of these classes will be discussed in more detail along with antigout and anesthetic medications.

-To support your learning, you can access the Chapter 6 Comparing Opioid and Non-opiod Analgesic Medications table.
-This is a downloadable and editable document to allow you to update and add content.
+To support your learning, you can access the Chapter 6 Comparing Opioid and Non-opioid Analgesic Medications table.
+This is a downloadable and editable document to support medication comparison and note-taking.

 References